AWooldrige/woolie.co.uk/content/article/convert-ac-from-single-hose-to-dual-hose.markdown

    reason too, as hot air rises slightly.
  * Keep the length of the hoses short, to minimise losses back into the room.
    Move the unit as close to the window as possible.
+ * Keep the filters clean.
+Most portable ACs have a filter on the evaporator (cold side) intake and some have one on the condenser side too.
+Check your manual and clean them regularly; monthly during heavy use is a reasonable starting point.
+This is especially important after the conversion, because any ducting you've built over the condenser intake now hides the filter from view.
+Out of sight out of mind, and a blocked filter will quietly block the airflow and undo a lot of the efficiency gains you've just worked to achieve.

 ---